Click or the topic for details:

 How can I try Intel VROC?

-Intel VROC support is specific to certain workstations and/or servers from OEMs and ODMs or channel motherboard providers.
+Intel VROC support is specific to certain workstations and/or servers from original equipment manufacturers (OEMs) and original design manufacturers (ODMs) or channel motherboard providers.
 Ask your server or workstation provider for sampling opportunity.

 Since Intel VROC can RAID SSDs directly connected to the CPU, does that mean I don’t need hardware RAID HBA?